dogweather/forkful/content/en/typescript/files-and-io/creating-a-temporary-file.md

   \ like\u2026"
 lastmod: '2024-03-13T22:44:59.875862-06:00'
 model: gpt-4-1106-preview
-summary: "Creating a temporary file means making a file that's only needed for a short\
-  \ while, usually during a program's execution.
-Programmers do it for tasks like\u2026"
+summary: Creating a temporary file means making a file that's only needed for a short while, usually during a program's execution.
 title: Creating a temporary file
 weight: 21
 ---